-The artist bought the town’s former municipal theatre and transformed it into the outlandish Dalí Theatre-Museum, a carefully conceived and created space that remains one of his last great works.
+The artist bought the town’s former municipal theater and transformed it into the outlandish Dalí Theatre-Museum, a carefully conceived and created space that remains one of his last great works.

 Opened in 1974, the museum is a triumph of the surreal.
 It showcases the diversity of Dalí’s artistic repertoire and includes a separate showroom that displays jewels designed by the artist.